 Sexual harassment is a form of sex discrimination, as recognised within the Equality Act 2010.

 If you identify as a woman, are young, with disabilities, black or brown, from the LGBTQI community, a migrant woman and/or in precarious work, you are more likely to experience sexual harassment at work.

-We are working with our members to remove the barriers that prevent women from speaking out, reporting their abusers and seeking support.
+We work with our members to remove the barriers that prevent women and non-binary people from speaking out, reporting their abusers, and seeking support.
 We are fighting hard to ensure bosses have a zero-tolerance approach to sexual harassment too.
 We do this by;

 If you feel you are being harassed, victimised, bullied or discriminated at work contact us today!